Col-E/r8/src/library_desugar/jdk11/desugar_jdk_libs_human_comments.md

 This flag amends the library to introduce the method, so resolution can find it and retarget it correctly.

+### Flag amend_library_field

+`modifiers field`
+Similar to amend_library_method, adds a field into the library so that field resolution can find it and it can be retargeted.

 ### Flag dont_retarget